-Since the 2014 analysis, population statistics have been updated using the 5-Year 2014-2018 American Community Survey Population Estimates.
+Since the 2014 analysis, population statistics have been updated using the 5-Year 2014-2018 ACS population estimates.
 The general building stock was also updated using RS Means 2019 building valuations that estimated replacement cost value for each building in the inventory.
 Updated building stock provided by the County was utilized to update the user-defined facility inventory and critical facility inventory dataset.
-Last, an updated version of FEMA's HAZUS-MH hurricane module (version 4.2) was used to estimate potential losses for the 100- and 500-year mean return period hurricane wind events, which was referenced as severe wind events in this section (refer to Section 5.4.10 Hurricane for more detailed results).
+Last, an updated version of FEMA's Hazus hurricane module (version 4.2) was used to estimate potential losses for the 100- and 500-year mean return period hurricane wind events, which was referenced as severe wind events in this section (refer to Section 5.4.10 Hurricane for more detailed results).